-As you can presume, it refers to how hard it is to rank for a certain word or phrase.
+As you can presume, it refers to how difficult it is to rank for a particular cannabis word or phrase.

-In fact, when analyzing a keyword, most people will take into consideration volume of monthly searches as well as the difficulty.
-These two are often presented as the most important factors when determining whether or not you are going to pursue a keyword.
+These two are often presented as the most important factors when determining whether you will pursue a keyword.

 But, there is a catch.